-- Request a window cling to place on your car window to remind other drivers not to use their hand-held cellphones while driving. *We're sorry, but due to overwhelming demand, the window cling is no longer available.
+- Request a window cling to place on your car window to remind other drivers not to use their hand-held cellphones while driving. *We're sorry, but due to overwhelming demand, the window cling is not available at this time.

 - Place an article in your newsletter.